American Pastor Andrew Brunson has been released on October 12th 2018 from wrongful detainment in Turkey.

-Andrew Brunson has been wrongfully imprisoned in Turkey since October of 2016.
-He has been presented twice to a Turkish judge, on April 16th, 2018 and on May 7th, 2018.
-The trial has been delayed without any reasonable justification and the proceedings have been pushed off until July 18th, 2018.
+Andrew Brunson has been wrongfully imprisoned in Turkey since October 2016.
+He was presented three times to a Turkish judge: on April 16th, on May 7th and on July 18th, 2018.
+The trial has been delayed without any reasonable justification and the next hearing is now set for October 12th, 2018.

-The description of Pastor Brunson as a terrorist could not be further from the facts.
+The description of Pastor Brunson as a terrorist could not be further from the truth.
 Indeed, he has lived peacefully in Turkey together with his wife and three children for 23 years.
 Andrew Brunson was serving openly as pastor of the Izmir Resurrection Church, all without any incident with authorities.
 As a religious leader, Andrew Brunson specially worked to keep political activities away from himself and his church.
 Of course, he shared his faith with the population as any other religious leaders, which is part of his religious freedom.
-The incrimination for “Christianization” in a State party to the Council of Europe cannot be justified in any way and is very worrying.
+The incrimination for “Christianization” in a Council of Europe member State cannot be justified in any way and is very worrying.

-In fact, the charges against Pastor Brunson are based on a conspiracy theory who wants the population to believe that all the political opponents plot hand in hand against Mr. Erdoğan.
+In fact, the charges against Pastor Brunson are based on a conspiracy theory according to which the population believe that all the political opponents are plotting against Mr. Erdoğan.
 In this regard, the indictment states that Andrew Brunson, the Gülen movement and the PKK “misuse persons' religious beliefs and try to create a synergy that poses a threat to their own government.”
-At the same time, the Turkish prosecutor acknowledges that Pastor Brunson is not a member of these movements and that no direct connection is established between him and the 2016 coup d'état attempt.
+At the same time, the Turkish prosecutor acknowledges that Pastor Brunson is not a member of these movements and that no direct connection has been established between him and the 2016 coup d'état attempt.
 The allegations of the prosecutor are thus not based on any established facts.